David Shelley: on the South Florida sound of the 1980s

-David Shelley was a leading exponent of South Florida artists in the 1980s who "incorporated South Florida's ethnic and cultural mix into their original music, blending rock with reggae, calypso, funk, salsa and/or jazz."
+Shelley was a leading exponent of South Florida artists in the 1980s who "incorporated South Florida's ethnic and cultural mix into their original music, blending rock with reggae, calypso, funk, salsa and/or jazz".

-David Shelley achieved the most visibility for the sound, opening for major artists, getting radio airplay and eventually signing with a major record label.
+Shelley achieved the most visibility for the sound, opening for major artists, getting radio airplay and eventually signing with a major record label.
 Performing his original music in the movie And God Created Woman, Shelley brought South Florida reggae-rock to its widest audience.

-Years later it would be noted that David Shelley's "unconventional blues style pulls from his reggae-playing past."
+Years later it would be noted that Shelley's "unconventional blues style pulls from his reggae-playing past."

 on Native American music community

-David Shelley began performing with Native American musicians after meeting noted artist and musician Darren Vigil Gray in the 1980s.
+Shelley began performing with Native American musicians after meeting noted artist and musician Darren Vigil Gray in the 1980s.
 Their band Seventh Son (later named The Mud Ponies) included members of the Kiowa Apache, Zuni Pueblo and Ojibwe nations.
 Seventh Son/Mud Ponies played at Indian events around the Southwest where Shelley performed with such artists as John Trudell, Keith Secola, Floyd Redcrow Westerman and the late Jesse Ed Davis.

 Shelley produced and co-wrote Ojibwe vocalist Star Nayea's Somewhere in a Dream album, which won the 2001 Native American Music Award for Best Independent Recording.
 Three of its songs topped the Southwestern radio charts at #1 for several weeks.

-After joining Florida Seminole singer/songwriter Chief Jim Billie's backing band in 2000, David performed at pow wows and festivals around the country and gained even more exposure to the Native American music scene.
+After joining Florida Seminole singer/songwriter Chief Jim Billie's backing band in 2000, Shelley performed at pow wows and festivals around the country and gained even more exposure to the Native American music scene.
 He continued supporting Native American artists, producing singer Paula Bowers and teenage Seminole blues rock trio The Osceola Brothers, who often covered his songs in their live shows.

-David Shelley used his own work to promote Native American art.
+Shelley used his own work to promote Native American art.
 "War Party" on Trick Bag was co-written with Hunkpapa Lakota spirit singer Delbert "Black Fox" Pomani, a respected member of the Native American Church who gave Shelley the name "Pink Buffalo".

 on other musicians

-Pat Monahan, lead singer of the band Train (hits include "Meet Virginia" and the five-times Grammy-nominated "Drops of Jupiter") has often cited a meeting with David Shelley as the beginning of his career:
+Pat Monahan, lead singer of the band Train has often cited a meeting with David Shelley as the beginning of his career:

 (Monahan eventually met Shelley again in 2012 at a Train concert in Florida.)